 Now where to put them outside?
 Our patio is on the east side of our home so it gets morning and early afternoon sun.

 The bar cart that I got a few summers ago from Wayfair provides the perfect setting.
-First, cleaning it with the hose removed the dust that had built up over the winter.
+First, I cleaned it with the hose to remove the dust that had built up over the winter.